Chapter 11 The Willpower Method

 Of course, there’s never a right time because life for most people becomes more stressful.
 We leave the protection of our parents, entering the world of setting up home, taking on mortgages, having children and having more responsible jobs.
 Regardless — the user’s life cannot become less stressful because porn actually causes stress.
-The quicker the user passes on to the escalation stage, the more distressed they become and the greater the illusion dependency grows.
+The quicker the user passes on to the escalation stage, the more distressed they become and the greater the illusion of dependency grows.

 In fact, it’s an illusion that life becomes more stressful and porn — or a similar crutch — creates that illusion.
 This will be discussed in greater detail later, but after these initial failures the user usually relies on the possibility that one day they’ll wake up and just not want to masturbate or use porn.
 This hope is usually kindled by stories heard from other ex-users, “I wasn’t serious until I had a fading penetration, then I didn’t want to use porn anymore and stopped masturbating.”

 Don’t kid yourself, probe these rumours and you’ll discover they’re never quite as simple as they appear.
 Usually the user has already been preparing to stop and merely used the incident as a springboard.
-More often in the case of people who stop “just like that,” they’ve suffered a shock; perhaps a discovery by their partner, a self spotting incident of accessing porn that not of their normal sexual orientation or they’ve had a sexual dysfunction scare themselves.
+More often in the case of people who stop “just like that,” they’ve suffered a shock: perhaps a discovery by their partner, a self-spotting incident of accessing porn not of their normal sexual orientation or they’ve had a sexual dysfunction scare themselves.
 “That’s just the sort of person I am.”
 Stop kidding yourself.
 It won’t happen unless you make it happen.